Clive Currie

 Clive James Currie (born 25 December 1955) is a former New Zealand rugby union player and cricketer.

 Rugby union

 A fullback, Currie represented Wellington and Canterbury at a provincial level, and was a member of the New Zealand national side, the All Blacks, on their 1978 tour of Britain and Ireland.
 He played four matches on that tour, including two internationals, before receiving a broken jaw in the test against Wales.

 Cricket

-A left-handed batsman and right-arm offbreak bowler, Currie played for the New Zealand secondary schools cricket team, and later appeared in three first-class matches for Wellington in the 1976–77 season.
+A left-handed batsman and right-arm offbreak bowler, Currie played for the New Zealand secondary schools cricket team, and later appeared in three first-class matches for Wellington during the 1976–77 season.